 Reasons Teeth May Appear Yellow That Are Not Related to Normal Development

-Your child’s teeth’ discoloration or yellowness is most likely a normal part of their growth and development.
+Your child’s teeth discoloration or yellowness is most likely a normal part of their growth and development.
 However, there are some reasons why this may not always be the case.
-Here are some common causes of tooth discoloration:
+Other than the natural circumstances of normal development, here are some potential reasons why your child’s emerging teeth may appear darker or discolored.

 Consuming Certain Foods and Drinks

-Poor Dental Hygiene Leading to Plaque Buildup on the Teeth
+Poor Dental Hygiene Can Lead to Plaque Buildup on the Teeth

 Dr. Kailes tells you to clean your teeth regularly for a reason.
 When kids don’t brush their teeth and floss thoroughly, bacteria may continue to build up and form plaque and tartar (hardened, calcified plaque).
 Plaque can be stained by beverages and foods, and tartar usually has a yellowish-brown color.
 If you see black, then that could be a sign of actual tooth decay.